cortexproject/cortex/docs/blocks-storage/production-tips.md

 The rule of thumb to ensure memcached is properly scaled is to make sure evictions happen infrequently.
 When that's not the case and they affect query performances, the suggestion is to scale out the memcached cluster adding more nodes or increasing the memory limit of existing ones.

 We also recommend to run a different memcached cluster for each cache type (metadata, index, chunks).
 It's not required, but suggested to not worry about the effect of memory pressure on a cache type against others.

+## Alertmanager

+### Ensure Alertmanager networking is hardened

+If the Alertmanager API is enabled and exposed to Cortex tenants, they can autonomously configure the Alertmanager, including receiver integrations (eg. webhook) that allow to issue network requests to the configured endpoint.
+If the Alertmanager network is not hardened, Cortex tenants may have the ability to issue network requests to any network endpoint including services running in the local network.

+Given hardening the Alertmanager is out of the scope of Cortex, we provide a basic built-in firewall to block connections creates by Alertmanager receiver integrations:

+- `-alertmanager.receivers-firewall.block.cidrs`
+- `-alertmanager.receivers-firewall.block.private-addresses`